 Look for rain barrels with planters on top and others that look more decorative, such as the rain catcher column (shown above).
 Read about planting atop rain barrels.

 Check out our rain barrels guide to find the type that’s right for your space.

 If your area doesn’t get much rain, read on.

 Hook up your sprinkler system to an irrigation timer and let the smart system handle all your watering needs.
 These can be operated from a tablet, smart phone, laptop or desktop for multiple zones around your outdoor space.

-Blossom, pictured above, helps you save up to 30 percent on your water bill and practically pays for itself.
+Blossom (shown above) helps you save up to 30 percent on your water bill and practically pays for itself.
 The system automatically programs itself based on real-time local weather data to create an optimized watering schedule for your outdoor space.
 This means that on the sunniest, hottest days, Blossom will apply extra water to replenish dry soil.
 Blossom adjusts to irrigate less on cooler days.
 Blossom skips watering when measurable rain is in the forecast.

 3. Soak roots

 Many soaker hose systems allow you to connect several hoses so you can reach the length you need in the garden.
 To use, just drape a soaker hose around your plants and bury it under mulch.

 For drip irrigation, once you lay the tubing, it’s easy watering.